xSparky911x/mod-gathering-experience/README.md

 - `.gathering version`: Displays the current version of the module
 - `.gathering reload`: Reloads all gathering data from the database
+- `.gathering status`: Shows the current enabled/disabled state of each profession
+- `.gathering toggle <profession>`: Toggles XP gains for the specified profession (mining, herbalism, skinning, fishing)
 - `.gathering list [profession]`: Lists all gathering items for a specific profession
 - `.gathering add <itemId> <baseXP> <reqSkill> <profession> <name>`: Adds a new gathering item
 - `.gathering remove <itemId>`: Removes a gathering item